API Reference

 |---|---|---|

 modelrequired | string | The model to use.
-Accepts any LiteLLM model string (e.g. "gpt-4o", "claude-3-5-sonnet-20241022", "bedrock/...", "groq/llama-3.3-70b-versatile").
+Accepts provider model strings (e.g. "gpt-4o", "claude-sonnet-4-6", "bedrock/...", "groq/llama-3.3-70b-versatile").
 Also accepts Orqen routing strings: "orqen/auto", "orqen/cheap", "orqen/fast", "orqen/capable". |

 messagesrequired | array | Array of message objects.
 Same format as OpenAI.
-Orqen uses the last user message (and conversation context) to score tool relevance. |
+Orqen uses the last user message and conversation context to build the optimization plan and preserve critical terms. |

 tools | array | Array of tool definition objects (OpenAI function calling format).
-Orqen prunes this array before forwarding.
+Orqen scores, routes, and schema-compresses this array before forwarding.
 If absent, the request is forwarded unchanged. |

 stream | boolean | If true, responses stream as Server-Sent Events.
 Default: false. |